 Are you looking for some quirky places to stay in the UK?
 From cute castles to futuristic glamping pods, these are the coolest Airbnbs for a UK staycation!

 If you’re anything like me, you’ve been going out of your mind over the last few months.
 Well, now that things are starting to open up again, it’s time to start planning your UK staycation.
 Don’t worry, I’ve got your back in this post with 22 unusual places to stay in the UK!

 What I love about all of these places is they’re so unique.
 Some people really go to town on their homes, don’t they!?
 I mean, there’s a flat up in Edinburgh that’s like an old-fashioned castle as soon as you step through the door.
 Or there’s the pimped out 70s private jet that’s now a plane-themed Airbnb stay.

 Sometimes unique isn’t enough to describe these staycations.

 What I love about an Airbnb in particular is it’s like your home away from home.
 You get to stay in some truly stunning locations without having the stuffiness of a hotel.
 You get to do what you want, when you want.
 Now that’s my kind of holiday.

 So, if you’re looking to get away for a couple of nights, check out some of the coolest Airbnbs you can stay at.
 This really is the definitive list for quirky accommodation in the UK, so go wild with it.

 From cute castles to houseboats to futuristic glamping pods, if you’re looking for a weekend to remember you’re guaranteed to find it here.

 Oh, and you can get £35 off your first Airbnb booking using the link below!
 I really hope you find what you’re looking for!

-– The Coolest Airbnbs in the UK –
+– The Coolest Airbnbs in the UK for 2021 –